ali-42/ft_irc/README.md

 # ft_irc (42 project)

-Implementation of an IRC server.
+Group project.
+Implementation of an IRC server in C++